ITCS 4101: Introduction to Natural Language Processing

 14. Machine translation, Sequence-to-sequence models and Attention

-17. Language Models: Prompting, In-context Learning, Chain of Thought, Instruct Tuning, RLHF
+16. Large Language Models: Pretraining, Fine-tuning, In-context Learning, Chain of Thought, Instruct Tuning, RLHF

 Background reading materials: